Morten Gamst Pedersen: Personal life

 Morten Gamst Pedersen is the son of Ernst Pedersen, a former footballer who played in the Norwegian Premier League for Bodø/Glimt and Vålerenga in the late 1970s and early 1980s.
-His father trained Morten to use his left foot rather than his natural right foot in a bid to help him become a professional player, as there is less competition for left-sided roles within the sport.
-As a result, his left foot has become his dominant foot.

 Pedersen is of partial Sami origin.
 In a 2007 interview with Sami newspaper Ságat, Pedersen said he has Sami blood from both parents, though mostly from his mother's side.
 However, he admits his knowledge of the Sami language is very limited.

 Pedersen fronted Norwegian boyband The Players, alongside fellow footballers Freddy dos Santos, Raymond Kvisvik, Kristofer Hæstad and Øyvind Svenning.
 Released in aid of the Soccer Against Crime campaign, their first single became a hit across Scandinavia.

-Pedersen is a distant relative of Norwegian musician Paul Waaktaar-Savoy.

-Pedersen used nicotine patches for the last 5 years of his career.